-- Deciding when it is appropriate or necessary to disclose any safeguarding concerns or allegations as part of a reference, in line with KCSIE. - Discussing with the headteacher the suitability of a candidate when a reference has disclosed safeguarding concerns or prior allegations.
+- Deciding when it is appropriate or necessary to disclose any safeguarding concerns or allegations as part of a reference. - Discussing with the headteacher the suitability of a candidate when a reference has disclosed safeguarding concerns or prior allegations.

 4. Planning, advertising and shortlisting